 We may think we are rational human beings, but actually, we are often swayed by distorted thinking patterns called cognitive biases.

 Our brains are complicated.
 We may think that we are always rational and make the best decisions based on available evidence.
 However, our thinking processes can sometimes be led astray by cognitive bias.
-Our distorted thinking patterns affect our lives in many ways.
+These unproductive thinking patterns affect our lives in many ways.

 If we had to process every piece of information available to us, our minds’ would become overloaded.
 So our brains have some tricks they use to help process information quickly.
 Much of the time this is useful and necessary.
 However, it can also lead to us making mistakes in our thinking.

 Sometimes we simply accept things at face value without questioning our assumptions or beliefs.
 Other times, we believe things to be true even when evidence points to the opposite.
 We also don’t give equal weight to all forms of information.

 These distorted thinking patterns are called cognitive biases.
 Here are just a few of them.

 Confirmation bias is when we are more likely to believe information that matches the preconceptions we already hold.

 For example, many people believe that when there is a full moon, hospital emergency rooms are busier.
 However, many studies have shown that there is no evidence for this.
 Our belief that full moons affect people’s behavior is strong and is remarkably common in hospitals.
 At the same time, a study, published in the journal Nursing Research, found absolutely no evidence for it (Margot, 2015).

 Anchoring bias occurs when we give extra weight to the first piece of information we receive on a subject.
 So, if we learn something new, but later discover information that says the opposite, we are more likely to believe the first piece of information.